Our Residents

 Plans for After Residency: TBD

-Fun Fact About You- I was a surgery resident last year
+Fun Fact About You- I was a surgery resident before starting here.

 Lauren Lessor, MD, MPH